Honda Jazz Water In The Spare Wheel Well |

 Carefully remove the seam sealer.
 I used a blunt screwdriver, bit of wire and a scalpel.

 I also removed the sealer further down.
-The Sikaflex 221 sealant I used doesnt keep so I thought It is quite awkward to work around the harness boot.
+The Sikaflex 221 sealant I used doesnt keep so I thought

 I used Sikaflex 221 polyurathane sealant It is messy and I wore gloves.
 I pushed it into the seams with a